-The trend estimate for Wholesale trade has fallen in the last two quarters following eight quarters of growth.
-The trend estimate for Retail trade has fallen for the past six quarters from the peak in the March quarter 1999.
+The trend estimate for Wholesale trade has increased in December quarter 2000, and is relatively unchanged from the December quarter 1999 estimate.
+The trend estimate for Retail trade has been falling for the last seven quarters.

 OTHER SELECTED INDUSTRIES(a)